Krystian19/cactus-app/README.md

 + - [ ] Setup multi-language support for the client
   + - [ ] Setup a way of signaling that an episode is only available in a certain language
   + - [ ] Caption support for the video player, video server and backend admin
-+ - [ ] Setup views tracking of the anime video view
 + - [ ] Setup the django admin to leverage massive anime content amounts
 + - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Setup db support for movies and ovas